 Using Toon Boom Harmony Advanced will be significantly easier if you first become familiar with its user interface.
-This chapter gives you a basic introduction to the most important elements of the user interface.
+The following chapter gives you a basic introduction to the most important elements of the user interface.
 As you go through the ensuing chapters, you will learn more detailed information about each of these elements.

 When you start Toon Boom Harmony Advanced for the first time, the default workspace is displayed.
-The workspace is comprised of toolbars and panels, referred to as views, which allows you to create and edit your scene.
-The default workspace contains the most commonly used toolbars and views for digital animation.
+The workspace is divided in rectangular user interfaces which are referred to as views, each of which has its own specific purpose.
+The top and left side of the user interface, as well as some views, also contain toolbars, each with specific functions.